GeekShubhamRajput/revisit-redux-demo/README.md

-# Redux Toolkit Demo
+# Revisit Redux Demo
-🚀 A concise project demonstrating Redux Toolkit's core features like slices, reducers, and state management for React apps. 🎯
+🚀A simple demo showcasing how to use Redux with React, demonstrating state management through actions, reducers, and the Redux store. 🎯